-- That the inaction did not match the same actions of a reasonable person.
+- The inaction did not match the same actions of a reasonable person.

 - That the victim suffered injuries or loss which a reasonable person would have expected.

-- That the damage was caused by a failure in duty to the victim.
+- Damage was caused by a failure in duty to the victim.

 The standard of care for a doctor is that expected of a competent practitioner of his or her specialty in medicine.
 The actions of the doctor will be compared with the standard.
 The court will always set the standard, not anyone from the profession.